GPlates/GPlates/doc-python-api/pygplates_introduction.rst

 #. *Using the graphical user interface (GUI)*:

-   Here you control GPlates by interacting with a user interface.
+   Here you control GPlates by interacting with a user interface (such as *menus and dialogs*).

-   For example, using *menus and dialogs* to visualise geological reconstructions.
+   For example, to export reconstructed data you:

+   * open up the Export dialog,
+   * select a range of geological times,
+   * select the type of export (eg, reconstructed geometries),
+   * select some export options, and
+   * export the reconstructed results to files.

    To do this you can download the `GPlates desktop application (executable) <http://www.gplates.org>`_.